Deer Island (New Brunswick): 20th and 21st centuries

+By 1945, Conley's Lobster on the island claimed to be the world's largest independent lobster shipper, accounting for 15% of all Canadian lobster.

 In 1959, R. Greenlaw opened the 200-seat Mayfair Theatre at Chocolate Cove, but operated only four years.
 The Quoddy Tides newspaper was initially typeset on Deer Island in the 1960s, with material then being sent on fishing boats to Eastport, Maine for final production.
 At this time, Deer Island also had a 50-member band that played through the region.

-In the 1970s, frustration with the lack of banking on the island led to the creation of the Deer Island Credit Union which ran for forty years until it was revealed a single employee had embezzled nearly $2 million in funds during her career.
-The eventual fall-out and efforts to claim damages in the Court of King's Bench of New Brunswick and Appeals Court in 2011-12 led to an unsuccessful effort to land before the Supreme Court of Canada.
+From 1962-1966, there existed a "Deer Island Development Association" which included AP Cummings and Martha Barto which published "Historical Sketch of Deer Island" and "Deer island, New Brunswick, Canada".

 In 1973, residents formed the "Fundy Weir Fisherman's Association", pressuring government to end the new purse seine ships and fish meal industries that led to overfishing.
-In the 1980s, aquaculture was introduced to the island which replaced some of the traditional fishing businesses.
+In 1978, the Department of Fisheries established experimental Salmon aquaculture sites on Deer Island, and through the 1980s aquaculture grew to replace some of the traditional fishing businesses.
 The 1993 closure of the sardine factory in Fairhaven left 20% of the island unemployed.
 An influx of Newfoundlanders moved to the island, driven by the cod moratorium and closing paper mills in their home province.

 In 2018, the largest employer on the island, Paturel's lobster-processing plant, burned down.
-In 2023, the island made national headlines when residents relied on "significant and surprising" community vigilantism "taking policing matters into their own hands", leading to RCMP comments that Deer Island appeared as a "lawless community" as part of a "long history of vigilante justice in Southwest New Brunswick".
+In 2023, the island made national headlines when residents relied on "significant and surprising" community vigilantism "taking policing matters into their own hands", leading to RCMP comments that Deer Island appeared as a "lawless community" as part of a "long history of vigilante justice in Southwest New Brunswick" including the year before in McAdam.